realmagicgreen/magicgreen-jekyll/_posts/2019-10-01-mosquito-repellent-plants.md

 This is by far the most well-known mosquito repellent because the compounds in its leaves are a common ingredient in commercial repellent products.
 It has a pleasant lemon smell and is very powerful at driving away mosquitoes.

-A tropical plant, it will thrive in warm weather and full sunshine.
+[Citronella](https://en.wikipedia.org/wiki/Citronella), a tropical plant, it will thrive in warm weather and full sunshine.
 It may benefit from regular fertilising and even a little added artificial light during the winter months if you have very short days.

 If looking to buy citronella, be careful when choosing the plants.
 There are a few varieties of scented geraniums that go by the name mosquito plant or even citronella plant, and they are not what you’re looking for.
 True citronella looks a lot like thick grass, and does not have wide rippled leaves.